jemmelot/project/REPORT.md

 - slider.js: contains all code (created by … at …com) used to implement concise slider functionality in the main file.

 ### Challenges
-The biggest challenges were to get all of the calculations to produce correct results, and dynamically update all visualizations with it, as well as interconnecting all visualizations
+The biggest challenges were to get all of the calculations to produce correct results, and dynamically update all visualizations with it, as well as interconnecting all visualizations.

 ### Decisions
 Initially the idea was to create a (perhaps color-coded) map to select location, a line/bar chart to show weatherdata, a radar chart and three radial progress bars.
 The final version has the following changes from this initial idea: